-As of December 31, 2022 and 2021, the authorized ordinary shares of the Company amounted to \$6,000,000 thousand, which was divided into 600,000 thousand shares, with a par value of \$10 per share, of which \$200,000 thousand was reserved for employee stock options, convertible preferred stock, and convertible corporate bonds.
-Based on the resolution approved during the board meeting of the Company held on November 1, 2022, the treasury stocks amounting to \$20,130 thousand had been cancelled on November 2, 2022.
-The Company's issued and outstanding ordinary shares amounted to \$4,352,370 thousand and \$4,372,500 thousand as of December 31, 2022 and 2021, respectively.
+As of December 31, 2023 and 2022, the authorized ordinary shares of the Company amounted to \$6,000,000 thousand, which was divided into 600,000 thousand shares, with a par value of \$10 per share, of which \$200,000 thousand was reserved for employee stock options, convertible preferred stock, and convertible bonds.
+Based on the resolution approved during the board meeting of the Company held on November 1, 2022, the treasury stocks amounting to 20,130 thousand had been cancelled on November 2, 2022.
+Based on the resolution approved during the board meeting of the Company held on May 2, 2023, the Company resolved that the Company and CWT would engage in mutually beneficial cooperation and synergy, aiming to expand the product line and enhance operational advantages.
+Hence, the Company issued 876,725 new shares (par value of \$10 per share) to the shareholders of CWT as a consideration and carried out share conversion with CWT allowing the Company to acquire 100% ownership of CWT.
+The effective date of the share conversion is on November 1, 2023 with the total amount of NT\$8,767 thousand and \$4,352,370 thousand as of December 31, 2023 and 2022, respectively.

 The Company increased capital in GDRs of \$680,000 thousand, and issued 68,000 thousand shares of ordinary shares on the Luxembourg on April 26, 2017.
 The price issued per share was US\$6.9.
 The total issuance amount is US\$469,200 thousand.
-The cash increase was approved by the Financial Supervisory Commission and the record date of capital increase was on April 26, 2017.
+The capital increase was approved by the Financial Supervisory Commission and the record date of capital increase was on April 26, 2017.
 All shares issued were paid and registered.
 The total amount issued was equivalent to \$14,141,688 thousand on the day's closing exchange rates.
 The total premium amounting to \$13,355,424 thousand was recognized on capital surplus after deducting the related issuance cost of \$106,264 thousand.